jackluft/PCAP-Analysis-report/README.md

 ## Output:
 The program will output a PDF document reporting all its findings in the PCAP file.
-The document will go into detail of what packets make up the PCAP file and details about the DDoS attacks it has detected (Find example output of file in: Example_output-file.pdf).
+The document will go into detail of what packets make up the PCAP file and details about the DDoS attacks it has detected (Find example output of file in: Example_output-file.pdf and in Example-output2.pdf).